erikvdbergh/WDSWFairDataSprint/LinkedMetadataExercises.md

 **These prefixes are to be placed at the top of each query executed and in GraphDB should be automatically added upon writing the queries**

 ## Exercises
-In the top right Choose repository select BASIC.
-Then select SPARQL on the left to obtain the SPARQL interface from GraphDB.
+Select SPARQL on the left menu to obtain the SPARQL interface from GraphDB.
 When executing a query, all URLs (in blue) can be clicked upon which gives additional information and gives insights into what other properties can be directly queried from this statement.

 **In the following exercises, try to fill in the ellipses (...) to make the queries work.**